opf/openproject/docs/development/file-storage-integration/README.md

   location.
 - Optional: The file storage must provide a direct download link for the file.
 - Optional: The file storage must provide a direct upload link for files to a location on the file storage.

+## Contact

+If you plan to integrate OpenProject with another external storage provider, either as an OpenProject core feature or as a plugin, please reach out to the OpenProject development team.
+We are currently in the process of making the integration of further storage provider easier for community developers.